How to accept Lightning payments with LNBits and Cloudflare tunnels

 </script>

-This code assumes three elements on your page:
+This code assumes two elements on your page:

 Adapt this code as required, customizing the HTML and CSS so it matches the look of your site.
 Then add it to your page and take it for a spin.
 You should see something like this: